-Social media and healthcare may not sound like a great combination – but they actually go hand in hand these days.
-It is indeed a powerful combination when you use it the right way.
+Social media and healthcare may not sound like a great combination, but they go hand in hand these days.
+It is a powerful combination when you use it correctly with a scheduling tool that works perfectly to post stuff online using a social media scheduler.
 The World Health Organization has more than 12 million followers on Facebook.
 This shows that more and more people are consuming healthcare-related information on social media.

-Thus, creating a social media marketing strategy can help the healthcare industry to reach more and more people and spread the correct information.
-Below, we have listed 13 things that you can do to stay in touch with your patients and hook them to your social profiles by providing the best and authentic information.
+Thus, creating a social media marketing strategy can help the healthcare industry reach more people and spread the correct information.
+Below, we at RecurPost, have listed 13 things that you can do to stay in touch with your patients and hook them to your social profiles by providing the best and most authentic information.

 - Answer common questions

 - Combat misinformation

 - Post consistently, especially during a global crisis

 - Build a responsive healthcare website

 13 ways to use Social media in Healthcare